George Washington Bridge & NYC Congestion Pricing: What You Need to Know (2026)

 - Get E-ZPass: You save on both the GWB toll and the congestion toll.
 Without E-ZPass, the congestion toll is 50% higher ($13.50 vs $9.00 for cars).

-- Travel off-peak: The congestion toll drops to $2.25 during off-peak hours (after 9 PM weekdays, all day weekends), and your GWB toll also drops by $2.00.
+- Travel overnight: The congestion toll drops to $2.25 during the overnight period (9 PM to 5 AM weekdays, 9 PM to 9 AM weekends), and the GWB off-peak windows save another $2.00.

 - Take transit part of the week: Even replacing two driving days with NJ Transit bus saves over $200 per month in combined tolls.